mondoohq/cnspec/README.md

 `cnspec` is a cloud-native solution to assess the security and compliance of your business-critical infrastructure.
 Using [policy as code](https://mondoo.com/policy-as-code/), `cnspec` finds vulnerabilities and misconfigurations on all systems in your infrastructure including: public and private cloud environments, Kubernetes clusters, containers, container registries, servers and endpoints, SaaS products, infrastructure as code, APIs, and more.

 `cnspec` is a powerful policy engine built on [`cnquery`](https://github.com/mondoohq/cnquery), and comes configured with default security policies that run right out of the box.
-It is both fast and simple to use!
+It's both fast and simple to use!

 ```bash
 cnspec scan local
 ```

-**Example output**
+**Sample output**
 ```bash
 ...